girip11/scala_learning/lang_docs/1_scala_beginner_udemy/2_oo_basics/2_method_notations.md

 println(jane())
 ```

-* If we implement the `apply()` method on class, then we can create use this method as the factory method to create its instances.
+* If we implement the `apply()` method on class(Class's companion object), then we can create use this method as the factory method to create its instances.